All GTA Games In Chronological Order

 Released on: PC, PS2, Xbox, Mac OS, Android, iOS, Fire OS

-The most widely distributed (read pirated) version of GTA that made the franchise extremely popular.
-The game takes us back to 1986’s Vice City, a fictionalised version of Miami, wherein you step into the shoes of gangster Tommy Verrceti.
+The most widely distributed (read pirated) version of GTA that made the franchise extremely popular, this game takes us back to 1986’s Vice City, a fictionalised version of Miami, wherein you step into the shoes of gangster Tommy Verrceti.
 After getting betrayed by his new employer, Tommy starts from the bottom and rises up the ranks to take control of a crime syndicate.
 When not doing missions, players could roam the city with vehicles and do side missions to earn money.
-Similar to GTA 3, GTA: Vice City got a remastered version in 2021 and is also available on mobile platforms.
+Similar to GTA III and GTA: San Andreas, GTA: Vice City got a remastered version in 2021 and is also available on mobile platforms.

 (Image Credits: Courtesy Rockstar Games)